-As a financial analyst, BINOM.INV is useful in analyzing the best stocks to invest in.
-We can use the function to understand how a portfolio will be affected by the addition or removal of stocks.
+As a financial analyst, BINOM.INV is useful in analyzing securities to invest in.
+We can use the function to understand how an overall portfolio will be affected by the addition or removal of stocks.

 The BINOM.INV function was introduced in MS Excel 2010 and hence is unavailable in earlier versions.

 The BINOM.INV function uses the following arguments: